-- Snack and lunch menus are available upon request and are posted on our website www.rayito.org - RDS is a tree-nut-free environment.
-Peanut butter is not accepted at the center or served on the menu for any child. - Food allergy information will be available in areas where food is served. - It is the family's responsibility to provide information about a child's allergies and their reactions. - Children with special dietary needs must have their food/lunches provided by their family on a daily basis to ensure all dietary needs and restrictions are properly met.
-In such a case, written instructions must be provided by the family regarding the dietary needs, serving amounts and frequency. - The diet of an infant must be determined by the infant's parent.
+- Snack and meal menus are available upon request and are posted on our website at rayitoschools.com. - RDS is a tree-nut-free environment.
+Peanut butter is not accepted at the center or served on the menu for any child. - Food allergy information will be available in areas where food is served.
+It is the family's responsibility to provide information about a child's allergies and their reactions. - In most cases, we expect to be able to reasonably meet any special dietary needs which children may have.
+Nevertheless, to the extent that we cannot reasonably meet a child's special dietary needs, the child's family must provide snacks and meals on a daily basis to ensure all dietary needs and restrictions are properly met.
+In such a case, written instructions must be provided by the family regarding the dietary needs, serving amounts and frequency.